cornell-dti/trends-in-web-dev-website/docs/HackOurCampus.md

 #### Example Code

-For the frontend, we used the example code [here](./lecture7#filterable-product-table-example) taken from React docs [here](https://reactjs.org/docs/thinking-in-react.html), but instead of declaring all the products in the `App` component, we made a GET call to our backend `/products` endpoint in the `FilterableProductTable` to fetch the products list.
+For the frontend, we used the example code [here](./lecture7#filterable-product-table-example) taken from React docs [here](https://reactjs.org/docs/thinking-in-react.html), but instead of declaring all the products in the `App` component, we make a GET call to our backend `/products` endpoint in the `FilterableProductTable` to fetch the products list.
 The relevant changes are below:

 :::note
-If you want to learn more about setting up a frontend React application, checkout lecture [5](./lecture5), [6](./lecture6), [7](./lecture7), [8](./lecture8).
+If you want to learn more about setting up a frontend React application, check out lecture [5](./lecture5), [6](./lecture6), [7](./lecture7), [8](./lecture8).
 :::

 ```jsx title="App.js"